Andy Warhol: Paintings

 Warhol produced both comic and serious works; his subject could be a soup can or an electric chair.
-Warhol used the same techniques—silkscreens, reproduced serially, and often painted with bright colors—whether he painted celebrities, everyday objects, or images of suicide, car crashes, and disasters, as in the 1962–63 Death and Disaster series.
+Warhol used the same techniques—silkscreens, reproduced serially, and often painted with bright colors—whether he painted celebrities, everyday objects, or images of suicide, car crashes and disasters, as in the 1962–63 Death and Disaster series.

+In the 1970s, Warhol evolved into a commercial artist, painting mostly commissioned portraits of celebrities.
 In 1979, Warhol was commissioned to paint a BMW M1 Group 4 racing version for the fourth installment of the BMW Art Car project.
 He was initially asked to paint a BMW 320i in 1978, but the car model was changed and it didn't qualify for the race that year.
 Warhol was the first artist to paint directly onto the automobile himself instead of letting technicians transfer a scale-model design to the car.
 Reportedly, it took him only 23 minutes to paint the entire car.
 Racecar drivers Hervé Poulain, Manfred Winkelhock and Marcel Mignot drove the car at the 1979 24 Hours of Le Mans.

 Some of Warhol's work, as well as his own personality, has been described as being Keatonesque.
-Warhol has been described as playing dumb to the media.
+Warhol revelled in the role of "monosyllabic oddity," playing dumb to the media.
 He sometimes refused to explain his work.
-He has suggested that all one needs to know about his work is "already there 'on the surface.
+He suggested that all one needs to know about his work is "already there 'on the surface.'"
+Interior designer Jed Johnson, Warhol's partner who decorated his home, stated that Warhol objected to hanging his own artwork on his walls because it was "too corny" to put up your own work.
+"He felt an artist should keep neutral expression on his face when he showed his work to other people, that to betray pleasure or displeasure was, again 'corny.'
+I'd watch him at many museum and gallery openings of his shows, and he followed that policy consistently," said Johnson.